Subscribe via email

 St John (Maximovitch), archbishop of Shanghai and San Francisco, the Wonderworker (1966)

 Martyr Zosimas the Soldier at Antioch, in Pisidia (c100)

 Holy Hierarch Job, patriarch of Moscow

-He who has my commandments and keeps them, he it is who loves me; and he who loves me will be loved by my Father, and I will love him and manifest myself to him.”
-Judas (not Iscariot) said to him, “Lord, how is it that you will manifest yourself to us, and not to the world?”
-Jesus answered him, “If a man loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him.
-He who does not love me does not keep my words; and the word which you hear is not mine but the Father’s who sent me.
+The Lord said to His disciples: He who has My commandments and keeps them, it is he who loves Me.
+And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.
+Judas (not Iscariot) said to Him, “Lord, how is it that You will manifest Yourself to us, and not to the world?”
+Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.
+He who does not love Me does not keep My words; and the word which you hear is not Mine but the Father’s who sent Me.